Catholic Population

 How many priests are there in Australia?

-The number of priests in Australia in 2023 was 2,813, made up of 1,810 diocesan and 1,003 priests belonging to religious orders (Official Directory of the Catholic Church in Australia 2024-25, p.761).
+In 2024, the number of priests in Australia was 2,853, comprising 1,782 diocesan priests and 1,071 priests belonging to religious orders (Official Directory of the Catholic Church in Australia 2025-26, p.
+761).
 (Diocesan priests belong to a locality called a diocese and are responsible to the bishop of the diocese or archdiocese, while religious order priests belong to groups such as the Jesuits, Franciscans or Salesians, and are responsible to the leaders of their order.
 There are about 40 orders of priests in Australia.)

 How does this number compare with the past?